 In the meanwhile, you will still see red chequered tablecloths, old Fiat 500s and caffettieras in every Hollywood film which refers to Italy.

-In Italy you cannot order a cappuccino after a lunch or a dinner: have an espresso instead.
-Italians drink cappuccino only in the morning for breakfast, usually with a cornetto (croissant), but during the day, they will prefer all the varieties of coffee offered in bars: espresso which can be corretto (with a drop of grappa or any other alcoholic beverage), doppio (double the size of a regular coffee), lungo (an espresso with more water, but still in a small cup), macchiato (with some warm milk in it), ristretto (a very very short coffee, just a shot).
+In Italy, you cannot order a cappuccino after lunch or dinner: have an espresso instead.
+Italians drink cappuccino only in the morning for breakfast, usually with a cornetto (croissant).
+During the day, they prefer all the varieties of coffee offered in bars.
+They can order: espresso which can be corretto (with a drop of grappa or any other alcoholic beverage); doppio (double the size of a regular coffee), lungo (an espresso with more water, but still in a small cup), macchiato (with some warm milk in it), ristretto (a very short coffee, just a shot).

-Italians (not all of them) love ketchup as long as it stays on French fries and doesn’t even go near a pasta dish.
-If you want your spaghettis to be red, cook a good tomato sauce.
-If you are in a hurry, just soft fry some cut in half cherry tomatoes for 10 minutes, pour a table spoon of extra virgin oil, a pinch of salt and few basil leaves.
-You will forget ketchup.
+Italians (and not all of them) love ketchup as long as it stays on French fries and doesn’t even go near a pasta dish.
+If you want your spaghetti to be red, cook a good tomato sauce.
+If you are rushing, just soft fry some cut in half cherry tomatoes for 10 minutes, pour a tablespoon of extra virgin oil, a pinch of salt and few basil leaves.
+You won't miss ketchup.

 Pasta, but also risotto of any kind, is not a side dish.
 Never.
 In Italy, side dishes can only be vegetables or potatoes.
 If you are in Italy, and they are serving you pasta as a side dish, it means that you are in one of the worst restaurants meant for tourists, one of those where Italians would never eat.